Skip To Content

 Hormonal factors.
 The hormone estrogen has an effect on peak bone mass.
 For example, women who had their first menstrual cycle at an early age and those who use oral contraceptives, which contain estrogen, often have high bone mineral density.
 In contrast, young women whose menstrual periods stop because of extremely low body weight or excessive exercise, for example, may lose significant amounts of bone density, which may not be recovered even after their periods return.

 Nutrition.
 Calcium is an essential nutrient for bone health.
-Calcium deficiencies in young people can account for a 5- to 10-percent difference in peak bone mass and can increase the risk for hip fracture later in life.
+Calcium deficiencies in young people can account for a significant difference in peak bone mass and can increase the risk for hip fracture later in life.
 Surveys indicate that teenage girls in the United States are less likely than teenage boys to get enough calcium.
-In fact, fewer than 10 percent of girls age 9 to 17 actually get the calcium they need each day.

 Physical Activity.
 Girls and boys and young adults who exercise regularly generally achieve greater peak bone mass than those who do not.
 Women and men age 30 and older can help prevent bone loss with regular exercise.
 The best activity for your bones is weight-bearing exercise.
 This is exercise that forces you to work against gravity, such as walking, hiking, jogging, climbing stairs, playing tennis, dancing, and weight training.